-The holders of 14,084,664 shares of our common stock or their permitted transferees are also entitled to short form registration rights.
-Pursuant to the investor rights agreement, if we are eligible to file a registration statement on Form S-3, upon the request of 15% of these holders to sell registrable securities at an aggregate price of at least \$1.0 million, we will be required to use our commercially reasonable efforts to effect a registration of such shares.
+Upon the completion of this offering, the holders of 56,723,904 shares of our common stock, including shares issuable upon the conversion of our convertible preferred stock or their permitted transferees, are also entitled to short form registration rights.
+Pursuant to the investor rights agreement, if we are eligible to file a registration statement on Form S-3, upon the request of 15% of these holders to sell registrable securities at an aggregate price of at least \$0.1 million, we will be required to use our commercially reasonable efforts to effect a registration of such shares.
 We are required to effect only two registrations in any twelve month period pursuant to this provision of the investor rights agreement.